MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/IconTheme.md

 Note that you probably want to listen for icon theme changes and update the icon.
 This is usually done by connecting to the GtkWidget::style-set signal.

 Returns: the rendered icon (a cairo surface_t); this may be a newly created icon or a new reference to an internal icon, so you must not modify the icon.
-Use `cairo_surface_destroy()` to release your reference to the icon. `undefined` if the icon isn’t found.
+Use `cairo-surface-destroy()` to release your reference to the icon. `undefined` if the icon isn’t found.

     method load-surface (
       Str $icon_name, Int() $size, Int() $scale,